 It is a good idea to buy or start looking for term life insurance protection early in life, preferably before reaching the age of forty (40), to avoid paying higher premiums when you become older.
 This is the time most insurance companies charge higher rates on policies.
 So, if you want a low cost policy, get your quotes early.

 For seniors this poses a major financial hardship, especially if they live on a fixed income.
 Often, certain organizations can help with expenses, such as AARP (American Association for Retired Persons), which offers several discount insurance policies for their senior members.

 The bottom line is, getting whole or term life insurance is a lot cheaper when you are younger and healthier.

-How much coverage you should get depends on the reason you are getting life insurance coverage to begin with.
-Are you looking to have your final expenses covered (funeral, cemetery, cremation, church, etc.), in this case a low amount like $10,000 to $25,000 may be enough.
+As a senior, how much coverage you should get, depends on the reason you are getting life insurance coverage to begin with.
+Are you looking to just have your final expenses covered (funeral, cemetery, cremation, church, etc.), in this case a low amount like $10,000 to $25,000 may be enough.

 If you are looking to leave your heirs some tax-free money to pay estate taxes, your debts, or to leave them in good financial position, then a larger amount may be needed - $100K, $200,000, half-million, 1 million, etc.